Franco Citti: Biography

-Citti was born in Fiumicino in 1935 and was raised with his older brother Sergio Citti, working as a painter and day laborer.
+Citti was born in Rome in 1935 and was raised with his older brother Sergio Citti, working as a painter and day laborer.
 At the age of 26, he was discovered by Pier Paolo Pasolini, who appreciated his distinctly Roman features, and cast him in the title role of his 1961 directorial debut Accattone.
-Citti lead a cast of other non-professional actors, and proved the breakthrough of the cast, earning a BAFTA Award nomination for a Best Foreign Actor, as well as a nomination for a Nastro d'Argento for Best Actor.
+Citti led a cast of other non-professional actors, and proved the breakthrough of the cast, earning a BAFTA Award nomination for a Best Foreign Actor, as well as a nomination for a Nastro d'Argento for Best Actor.

-Pasolini subsequently cast him in six of his subsequent films, becoming one of the filmmaker's close creative collaborators.
+Pasolini cast him in six of his subsequent films, making him one of the filmmaker's close creative collaborators.
 He played Carmine, opposite Anna Magnani, in Mamma Roma (1962), the title character in Oedipus Rex (1967), a cannibal in Pigsty (1969), Ser Ciappelletto in The Decameron (1971), Satan in The Canterbury Tales (1972), and the Demon in Arabian Nights (1974).
 He appeared in Laura Betti's 2002 documentary Pier Paolo Pasolini e la ragione di un sogno, in which he discussed his working relationship with Pasolini.

-Citrti also worked with such notable filmmakers as Sergio Corbucci, Carlo Lizzani, Valerio Zurlini, and Bernardo Bertolucci.
+Citti also worked with such notable filmmakers as Sergio Corbucci, Carlo Lizzani, Valerio Zurlini, and Bernardo Bertolucci.
 He appeared in a number of films directed by his brother Sergio, and co-directed with him the 1998 film Cartoni animati.
 To non-Italian audiences, Citti is perhaps best known for his role as Sicilian bodyguard Calò in The Godfather and The Godfather: Part III, uttering the memorable line "In Sicily, women are more dangerous than shotguns."

 He died in Rome on 14 January 2016, at the age of 80, after a long illness.